keyasha99/vpn-setup/README.md

 <img src="https://i.imgur.com/1aVG7uQ.png" height="80%" width="80%" alt="Browsing the Internet"/>
 </p>
 <p>
-Now when you browse the internet, the language is changed in relation to the location of your VPN server.
+Now, when you browse the internet, the language is changed according to the location of your VPN server.
 </p>
 <br />